Short on time? Here’s the best VPN for Netflix in 2023:

 You also get really secure streaming with this provider, as it has advanced features like RAM-only servers, full leak protection, and perfect forward secrecy.
 Also, it has a strict no-logs policy that has been independently audited several times.

-NordVPN allows 6 connections and has tier-based subscriptions with monthly and yearly plans.
-I recommend the Standard subscription, which starts at $2.99 / month, as it comes with all of the provider’s features (including the smart DNS and SmartPlay).
+NordVPN has tier-based subscriptions with monthly and yearly plans.
+I recommend the Standard subscription, which starts at $3.19 / month, as it comes with all of the provider’s features (including the smart DNS and SmartPlay).
 All purchases are backed by a 30-day money-back guarantee.

 NordVPN helps you access Netflix via a smart DNS and SmartPlay, which mixes VPN and smart DNS technology.
 Its support reps told me it works with 10+ Netflix libraries, and that it can also access 10+ other popular streaming services.
 You also get good streaming speeds and strong security.
 The provider has a 30-day money-back guarantee.

-5. Surfshark — Good for Accessing Netflix on Multiple Devices
+Surfshark — Good Server Network for Accessing Netflix

 I like Surfshark’s Override GPS Location feature on Android, which matches your GPS data with the location of the VPN server you’re connected to — this makes it harder for Netflix’s mobile app (which uses GPS data to see your location) to detect and block your VPN connection.